-. ∀Program I .
-VProgram Description
+. ∀Program I . ∀Program Description

-Credit Ho ours Course Name Course or Course Code Year/Level
+Credit Ho urs Course Name Course or Course Code Year/Level

 practical theoretical

 theoretical Introduction to the 7.75/7.78

 theoretical study of strategy

+.^Expected Learning Outcomes of the Program

-Defined
+Outputs Defined

-Enable students to familiarize themselves with strategic
+Introducing the most important general principles Enable students to familiarize themselves with strategic

-principles and concepts related to the study of the most
+of global and regional strategy and strategies principles and concepts related to the study of the most

 important international strategies

-Skills
+Output Skills

-It helps to prepare students who are able to understand
+Developing students' capabilities to know the It helps to prepare students who are able to understand

-the strategic reality through their awareness of general
+conceptual foundations of the scientific material the strategic reality through their awareness of general

-concepts
+inside the hall concepts

-Values
+Output Values

-Benefiting from them in various areas of life and
+Implanting strategic values from ideas and theories Benefiting from them in various areas of life and

-applying them in public life
+contributed by thinkers and philosophers in the applying them in public life

+field of geopolitics and geostrategy